gloewing/gabriel-loewinger/content/home/index.md

 During graduate school I have focused on developing machine learning algorithms that borrow information across different datasets to improve model generalizability.
 In addition to my advisor,  {{< staticref "https://scholar.harvard.edu/parmigiani" "newtab" >}}Dr. Giovanni Parmigiani{{< /staticref >}}, I collaborate with  {{< staticref "http://www.mit.edu/~rahulmaz/" "newtab" >}}Dr. Rahul Mazumder{{< /staticref >}} at MIT and {{< staticref "https://scholar.harvard.edu/rajarshi/home" "newtab" >}}Dr. Rajarshi Mukherjee{{< /staticref >}} at Harvard.

-Besides my doctoral work, I still actively engage in collaborative statistical work with neuroscientists and public health researchers.
+Besides my doctoral work, I actively engage in collaborative statistical work with neuroscientists and public health researchers.
 In addition to applied statistical work, I also have a few active side research projects developing statistical methods for neuroscience techniques.

 In my free time, I like to train Brazilian Jiu Jitsu and other forms of grappling.
 I am very interested in meditation.
 I also love chess, traveling and studying languages.